Quillan: Economy

 The town and surrounding villages are largely agricultural, producing milk, grapes, wine (including the Blanquette de Limoux), wheat, sunflowers, eggs and meat from poultry and cows.
 In the last few years, tourism has increased and during the warmer months many tourists flock to Quillan and its surroundings for outdoor activities, cultural events, and restaurants.
 There are many bed-and-breakfasts and rentals.

 Culture

-During each August there is a week of the Folklore Festival where dancers, musicians and singers from 10 or 12 different countries perform during the day and evening on the town square of Quillan.
+From 1996 to 2014, a week-long Folklore Festival was held in August where dancers, musicians and singers from 10 or 12 different countries perform during the day and evening on the town square of Quillan.

+It is popular for whitewater rafting, canoeing, fishing and kayaking on the river Aude and other outdoor activities including cycling, hiking and running.

 Transportation

 There is a 1 euro bus/train that goes from Quillan to Carcassonne and from Quillan to Perpignan, each day.
 The railway line from Carcassonne stops in Limoux and Espéraza but some train services have been replaced by buses.
 Using this service, it's about 50 minutes to Carcassonne and about 1.25 hours to Perpignan.
 From Perpignan it's an easy short train to Barcelona or up to Narbonne and the TGV lines that depart from the South of France.
 By car, Quillan is 45 minutes from Carcassonne and one and a half hours from Toulouse.